St Lucia has a bit of a reputation for being a super expensive, luxurious vacation destination.

 - Private St Lucia Highlights Tour (amazing value)

-This tour is fully customizable and gives you the chance to see all of St Lucia’s main attractions in one day.
+This tour is fully customizable and gives you the chance to see all of St Luciaโs main attractions in one day.
+I personally did it when I visited and can’t say enough great things about it!

 Additionally the tour is super highly rated (check here for yourself) with pretty much everyone saying how great it was!